Come Memorial Day, Americans light up - their grills, that is.

-Come spring, most of us light up - our grill, that is.
-Before you light that match or turn on the gas in the spring, stop and think.
+Before you light that match or turn on the gas, stop and think.

-Never use and oven cleaner on your grill.
-It can damage the finish, plus it's a bad idea to put a caustic substance on the grates where food's going to go.
+Never use oven cleaner when you clean a grill.
+Oven cleans can damage the finish, plus it's a bad idea to put a caustic substance on the grates where the food's going to go.

 If you're like most people, you've got a trusty, much-used gas grill sitting on your patio or deck.
-And if you're like most people, gas grill cleaning isn't something you've done you since you bought it.
+And if you're like most people, you haven't cleaned that thing since you bought it.

 Are you crazy?
 You're really going to light up a tank of propane without checking things out first?
 I didn't think so.